Banner Background

 Hemodialysis

-Hemodialysis involves filtering blood outside the body through a machine called a dialyzer, which removes waste products and excess fluids before returning the cleansed blood to the body.
-It typically requires access to a large vein, often created surgically (arteriovenous fistula or graft).
+Hemodialysis involves circulating the patient's blood outside the body through a machine that filters out waste products and excess fluids before returning the cleansed blood to the body.
+It requires vascular access, typically through an arteriovenous fistula or graft, allowing blood to flow continuously during treatment.
+Hemodialysis is usually performed in a clinic or hospital setting, typically three times a week.

-Peritoneal dialysis
+Peritoneal Dialysis

 Dialysis Procedure